 A new analysis from the Moran Company found hospitals continue to charge, on average, five times their cost for medicines, driving up cost sharing and premiums for patients across the country.
 This study, commissioned by PhRMA, builds on a previous study from 2017.
-Both studies analyzed 20 medicines and found the amount hospitals receive after negotiations with commercial payers is, on average, almost twice what they paid to acquire the medicine.
+Both studies analyzed 20 medicines and found the amount hospitals receive after negotiations with commercial payers is, on average, almost two and half times what they paid to acquire the medicine.

 (Gray: Estimated hospital acquisition cost per medicine.
 Orange: Difference between acquisition cost and estimated hospital charge amount for medicine.)

 The 2019 update to the original study also estimated what these markups and margins mean for hospitals that acquire medicines through the 340B drug discount program.
 The 340B program was designed to ensure access to discounted drugs for vulnerable or uninsured patients through safety-net facilities, but all signs point to 340B hospitals doing the opposite.
 While hospitals that participate in the program are given a significant discount on medicines, it doesn’t appear that all of them are using the money to help patients as was intended by the program.
 In fact, their own data show they are providing less and less care to needy patients.